God of War Ragnarök developers on crafting the ultimate sequel

 “We gave Kratos almost like a glow-up — we increased the number of joints in his face.”

-Velasquez: I’m going to cheat a little bit because I’m going to pick two.
-I’m going to say Brock and Sindri.
+Velazquez: I’m going to cheat a little bit because I’m going to pick two.
+I’m going to say Brok and Sindri.
 Because I feel that we have seen them evolved from 2018, where their role was a supportive role and they would interact with Kratos and Atreus in a very fun way.
 But I feel like this time around, they feel more like a family — they’re part of a family.
 And now that they’ve reconciled after the ending of the last game, they’re back together as brothers.
 So I think it’s fun to see their interactions with Kratos and Atreus and how they’ve evolved and grown over the past three years that Fimbulwinter [the prelude to Ragnarök] has been happening.
-And then Brock is just hilarious — Brock is so much fun.
+And then Brok is just hilarious — Brok is so much fun.
 Robert Craighead, who’s the actor that plays Brok, just did an amazing job.
-And we even brought him in to shoot some of Brock’s navigation running around and it was so much fun.
+And we even brought him in to shoot some of Brok’s navigation running around and it was so much fun.
 He really brought the character to life.

 Pinto: I feel like everybody on the team is going to give you a different answer.

-Velasquez: Oh, yeah!
+Velazquez: Oh, yeah!

 Pinto: Some people really love some of the Aesir characters [Odin’s gods].
 And some people love the returning characters.
 There’s something for everybody.

-Velasquez: Our hope, actually, is that the players find and gravitate to one of their favourite characters.
+Velazquez: Our hope, actually, is that the players find and gravitate to one of their favourite characters.
 We don’t want them to like a certain one only — we want them to gravitate to who they identify with the most.

 Q: This game is so emotionally powerful, and you’re taking Kratos, especially, into more emotionally vulnerable places.
 And there are so many quiet, dialogue-free moments where it’s an interaction between him and Atreus and we see all these little subtle animations on his face.
 Obviously, you don’t want him to be melodramatic, but you also want to take his character and evolve him.
 So I’m curious — how do you strike that balance, where you have the great writing and [Kratos actor] Christopher Judge’s understated performance, and then on the animation end, you have to bring that to life?
 What’s the the animation work that goes into conveying that emotion and making these scenes that just floor you?

-Velasquez: There is so much that goes into it — it’s definitely a full team effort.
+Velazquez: There is so much that goes into it — it’s definitely a full team effort.
 It starts with the writing, right?
 It starts with a really powerful strict script that the actor can connect with and relate to, and a lot of that is really driven by Chris’s performance on how he himself feels as a father, and he puts his personal experiences into into Kratos as well.
 And when it comes to the performance, yes, the basis is there from Chris, and our animation team then comes in takes that over and finds the moments where we could push things or enhance things or just let it be.
 We have a very talented group of animators on our team that have really helped us to bring Kratos to life.

 Pinto: Even on the technical side, we didn’t just take the same rig from the last project.
 We gave Kratos almost like a glow-up — we increased the number of joints in his face.
 We partnered very closely with our Visual Arts Group to really capture all of the performance that Chris Judge gave us, and get all those little micro expressions, and really see how much we could bring out of every character — not just Kratos, but every character got that same amount of attention.
 And even like our engineering department would work on, like, ‘what is the maximum compression we can squeeze out of our engine to make sure all of that facial performance comes across and doesn’t get wiped away from for memory purposes.